tobyreid/tobyreid.github.io/_posts/2019-11-06-visual-studio-16-3-x-a-bad-workman-blames-his-tools.md

 [https://github.com/Azure/azure-functions-host/issues/3568#issuecomment-544901620](https://github.com/Azure/azure-functions-host/issues/3568#issuecomment-544901620)

-Moral of the story - if you've changed nothing,  something in your environment has changed!
+Moral of the story - if you've changed nothing,  something in your environment has changed!🤯